HibberdLab/transrate/_src/getting_started.md

 ---
 {% include JB/setup %}

+This guide will take you through the basic ways of using Transrate.
+It's worth reading through once even if you're familiar with running command-line tools, as it provides guidance about proper selection of input data.

 ## Installing transrate

 If you haven't already, follow the [installation instructions](http://hibberdlab.com/transrate/#installation) on the home page.